 A free program for SF IABC members

 We recommend that pairs meet four times over the course of eight weeks.
 These one-hour meetings can occur in person or via phone or video chat.
+For the six and 12-month programs, the meeting cadence should be designed to meet the needs of the participants.
+Additionally, we will offer Program Guides for every tier to help guide conversations, action items and engagement with SF IABC.

 Testimonial from a past mentor